Pacific Region Media

 •30 days

-97 sources in Pacific Region Media are amplifying 742 narrative items relating to the narrative of escalating tensions in the South China Sea.
-These narratives connect themes of sovereignty, military presence, and regional stability, highlighting the complex interplay between national actions, external influences, and the ongoing struggle for freedom of navigation amidst geopolitical rivalries.
+88 sources in Pacific Region Media are amplifying 578 narrative items relating to the narrative of escalating tensions in the South China Sea.
+These narratives connect themes of territorial disputes, military cooperation, and international law, highlighting the Philippines' response to Chinese aggression and the broader geopolitical implications involving the U.S. and ASEAN nations.

 The Pacific Region Media module tracks a large number of news organizations and journalists operating in, and reporting on, the Indo-Pacific region.